ctsrc/Pgen/README.md

 ## Is a CSPRNG really needed here?

 Using a CSPRNG ensures uniform distribution of probability.
 This in turn ensures that the password entropy calculations are correct.
-Hence it is useful to use a CSPRNG.
+Hence it makes sense to use a CSPRNG.

 ## Installation